MoMus2000/DataStructures/README.md

 # DataStructures AND ALGORITHMS
 Implementation of DataStructures in Javascript with all corresponding methods.
-Searching and Sorting Algorithms implementaions.
+# Searching and Sorting Algorithms implementations.